-This awareness and training module concerns physical security relating to tangible information assets, particularly IT systems and data storage media, plus paperwork, authentication tokens, keys ... and workers, often our most valuable and vulnerable information assets.
+This awareness and training module concerns physical security protecting tangible information assets, particularly IT systems and data storage media, plus paperwork, authentication tokens, keys ... and workers, often our most valuable and vulnerable information assets.

 The kinds of physical security events and incidents that can befall tangible information assets include: